 Prices for a ride on the Paris Ferris Wheel go for about eight euros a piece which is about nine U.S. dollars, so compared to most ferris wheels, it really not that expensive.
 We think it’s sincerely worth every penny for the view you get!
 If you wish to go, the ferris wheel is open from 11am to 12am, but, on Fridays the hours are actually 11am to 1am.

 Visit one of the many Christmas markets.

 Christmas markets have become an essential part of Christmas in Paris.
 Having become popular in the 1990s from Germany, the markets are a really great way to shop around for some festive knick-knacks and generally enjoy some holly-jolly time this holiday season.
+Paris is home to some of the best Christmas markets in Europe so you are in for a real treat!
 There is an awesome Christmas market in every single quartier in the city so don’t worry about there being any shortage of awesome places to hit up and shop.